Leadership in Jewish Education & Communal Service (M.A.)

 of students’ capacities for effective communication, critical analysis, and flexible thought.
 Students train for careers as educators or communal professionals in local, national and global nonprofits, service or educational organizations within the Jewish community.
 Examples include: the Jewish Federation, Hillel, Jewish Community Centers, social service agencies, Jewish schools, synagogues and others.
 Core components include five graduate Jewish studies courses, six professional courses, a supervised internship, and practicum seminar.

-in the Towson University Department of Family
+Students enrolled in the Towson University Department of Family

 Studies and Community Development's Family